-- 1. Appraise the principles of rostering, including skill mix and equity, workload priorities and managing risk in community children's nursing practice - 2.
-Examine the local health board delegation policy and assessing competency in team members.
-This will include aspects of personal development considering all grades of staff within the community children's nursing team. - 3.
-Consider aspects of conflict such as complaints management of patients and staff - 4.
-Consider the management of the community children's nursing caseload and undertake a systematic review of the caseload including rationale for admission, appropriate referral and discharge.
+- 1. Critically appraise the principles of rostering, including a systematic evaluation of skill mix and equity, workload priorities and managing risk in district nursing practice - 2.
+Critically defend their appraisal of the local health board delegation policy and assessment of competency in team members.
+This will include aspects of personal development within the district nursing team - 3.
+Compose a critical argument in order to evaluate aspects of conflict such as complaints management of patients and staff - 4.
+Critically appraise the management of the district nursing caseload priorities and undertake a systematic review of the caseload including rationale for admission, appropriate referral and discharge